veloxfintech/mizuho-upgrade-demo/README.md

-In this demo, I prepared 4 separate projects: launcher, app1, app2 and app3.
+In this demo, I prepared 4 separate projects: launcher, order, position and custom_landing.

 launcher is the container application which embeds iframes of other 3 applications.